-The Quilt Shop Offers over 7,000 bolts of fabric, plus notions, books & Friendly Expert Service.
+The Quilt Shop Offers thousands of bolts of fabric, plus notions, books & Friendly Expert Service.
 Click below for more info.
 Open Monday thru Sat from 10:00 to 4:00

 Our staff of friendly quilting experts looks forward to discussing your quilting projects and invites you to bring a past project or what you are currently working on to share.